Game & Watch Gallery

 A Slow Start

 Moving on to recreations of Game & Watch portables, right when you first start Game & Watch Gallery, you can feel the energy that went into making this game.
 A big Mario sprite comes in to chill out on the front screen.
 An animated sprite this big means real efforts were spent on this game.
-They broke from the staid look of Game Boy Gallery with a mark of quality.
+They broke from the staid look of Game Boy Gallery.
 When Nintendo puts Mario in a game, it’s meant as a mark of quality.

 And some of Nintendo’s best talent were working on this game.
-Two managers at Nintendo, Hitoshi Yamagami and Takehiro Izushi worked as director and producer respectively.
-You even have Takashi Tezuka, the genius designer behind Miyamoto’s greatest games, helping out as an advisor.
+Two managers at Nintendo, Yamagami Hitoshi and Izushi Takehiro worked as director and producer respectively.
+You even have Tezuka Takashi, the genius designer behind Miyamoto Shigeru’s greatest games, helping out as an advisor.
 It seems most of the lower level staff were TOSE employees.
 Direct oversight of those contractors by three Nintendo employees meant that their collective efforts would be spent making the game good; they succeeded at making the general concept of the game much better than Nintendo’s last Game & Watch collection, Game Boy Gallery.

 Classic and Modern

-The classic version graphics’ recreate the original LCD graphics and the modern versions all have new bells and whistles.
+The modern versions all have new bells and whistles.
 For example, the modern version of Octopus slows downs Mario if he has collected more treasure.
 This introduces an element of gambling; should I keep plundering, knowing that I will be slowed down significantly when going back to the surface?
-This variable walking speed is possible because Mario walks between the discrete points of the ocean floor.
+This variable walking speed is possible because Mario visibly walks between the discrete points of the ocean floor.
 He simply walks slower between them when carrying a heavier load.
 This detailed mechanic was impossible with the LCD screen of a Game & Watch.